paldhous/ucb/2014/dataviz/md_raw/class9.md

 Some notes on how to approach this:

 * You will need to change to a `World_Robinson EPSG:54030` projection.
-When you do so, you may find the map transforms to a series of geometric shapes.
+When you do so, you may find the map transforms to a strange series of geometric shapes.
 If this happens, right-click on the layer, select `Properties>Rendering` and uncheck `Simplify geometry`.

 * When styling the map, use a ColorBrewer sequential color scheme with 5 classes.
 Then use the `Add class` button to add a class/bin for the countries with no data.
 Remember that these will have the value `-99`, so you can then set the values and labels for each bin in the data manually.
 Use a neutral gray for the countries with no data.